AY2425S1-CS2103T-F15-1/tp/docs/UserGuide.md

 * Upon adding a patient the default priority is set to *3*.
   * Users can change the priority level using the [`priority` command](#adding-priority-level-priority).
 * To update emergency contact details, use the [`emergency` command](#adding-emergency-contact-emergency).
-* A person will not be added if the name and phone number is already in the system.
+* A patient will not be added if the name and phone number is already in the system.
 * Refer to [Parameter Information](#parameter-information) for the limitations of each parameter.
 </box>